 If you haven’t already, be sure to check out Wonkie’s Nick Griffin cartoon referred to in the cartoon above!

 ASIDE: If the UK election is not your cup of tea and you’re interested in another sort of contest you may want to consider a little online gambling action.
-Besides the internationally popular Royal Vegas casino, Wonkie has recently collated a list of special offers on ALL online casino South Africa and some of the best online slots casinos in UK.
+Besides the internationally popular online casino India options, Wonkie has recently collated a list of special offers on ALL South African online casinos and some of the best online slots casinos in UK.
 Some of these even offer cash bonuses with no deposit needed.
 If you’re based in South Africa then be check out Silver Sands.